|U.S. Rep. Sonny Callahan|

 Feb.
 12, 1869 – Vietnamese emperor Kiến Phúc was born.

 Feb.
-12, 1870 – Prominent Conecuh County, Ala. farmer, state senator, state representative, William Adam Ashley (b.
-1822) died at his home at Hampden Ridge.
+12, 1870 – Prominent Conecuh County, Ala. farmer, state senator, state representative, William Adam Ashley, age 47, died at his home at Hampden Ridge.
+Born on Feb.
+1, 1823, he was buried in the Ashley-Anderson Family Cemetery in Evergreen.

 Feb.
 12, 1876 – Future Evergreen Courant editor and publisher Lamar W. Matkin was born in Red River County, Texas.
 An 1894 graduate of the Marengo Military Academy in Demopolis, he bought The Marengo Democrat and The Linden Reporter and combined those two papers.
 He later worked for The Montgomery Reporter and bought The Evergreen Courant on June 9, 1924.
 He was also a member of Greening Lodge No. 53 in Evergreen.